Engineering alone can’t fix what’s wrong with the internet - a short reflection on the lessons we learn by caring for the software we create.

 Software-based artworks are a perfect place to apply this type of thinking.
 Cultural objects offer value that beguile bean counters; their only explicit value is in the communal activity around them.
 Cultural objects are things we must all care for if we want them to endure.

-Today ZKM is caring for the NAG.
+Today ZKM is caring for a custom server that can host the NAG.

 The “Net Art Generator” exhibited at ZKM in 2008.
 The server and its logs were presented in a wooden box as part of a larger presentation of the work.
 (Photo: Nina Pieroth)

+The software remains free and is maintained by a handful of dedicated individuals.
 But some software preservationists see a future where care is a distributed resource.
 It can be seen in the preservation of video games, operating systems, and activity on internet protocols.
 Cultural objects on the internet are our inheritance.
 It is up to us to maintain them.This may be practically embodied by the Archive Team.
 This group, a self-described “loose collective of rogue archivists, programmers, writers and loudmouths,” has saved much of our digital heritage from certain oblivion.

 These sentiments run afoul of traditional notions of intellectual property.
 Fix My Code is forced to address this head on as the NAG bumps into institutional conventions from both active collaborators like ZKM and passive partners like Google.